MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/build-dynamic-lean-universal-packages.md

 - High-bandwidth consumption, as a client might get the full 2.5-GB package pushed down before installation.
 - High maintenance costs to keep embedded source files current.
 - High user impact, if you haven’t kept the source files current and installing a component will perform a downgrade just to perform an update to the current version soon after.
-- Low satisfaction for users who have to pick their package from among many options.
+- Low satisfaction for users who have to pick the matching package from many options presented in the software portal.

 While the initial upgrade to Office 365 ProPlus is a one-time activity, the scenarios described previously will be applicable over a longer period.
 Users might need additional components days, weeks, or even years after the initial deployment.